Football in Argentina: Consolidation

 During the 1920s decade, Huracan was a strong competitor, winning most of the annual championships, as Racing Club did during the 1910s.
 To mention a tradition, the Huracán footballers and fans used to meet at the historical Japanese Cafe.

 In 1928, Argentina Olympic football team competed at the 1928 Olympics in Amsterdam, where they finished runners-up to Uruguay.
 Two years later, they competed in the first FIFA World Cup, again finishing runners up to hosts Uruguay.

 Following two seasons of disrupted play due to mass cancellation and suspension of matches and the mid-season withdrawal of teams in the 1929, and 1930, 18 teams decided to form a breakaway professional league for the 1931 season.
 The amateur league carried on in parallel until it folded in 1934 with many of the teams joining the new professional second division The creation of the professional league helped curb the exodus of Argentine talent to high paying European football clubs.
 The 1934 World Cup Italy national team championship side featured several Oriundo in the squad composed of Argentine-born players such as Raimundo Orsi, Enrique Guaita, and Luis Monti who also played for Argentina in the 1930 World Cup.

 In 1964, Independiente became the first Argentine club to win the Copa Libertadores, Argentine clubs have won the competition a total of 25 times.

 In 1967, Racing became the first Argentine team to win the Intercontinental Cup.
 Argentine clubs have won the tournament a record 9 times.

+In 1971, Rosario Central became the first club not based in Buenos Aires or Greater Buenos Aires to win the First Division League, after winning this year´s Nacional championship.

 In 1978, Argentina hosted the World Cup, where the team defeated the Netherlands 3–1 after extra time in the final to win their first World Cup.

 In 1979, a young Diego Maradona was part of the Argentina under-20 team which won the FIFA Under-20 World Cup.
 Argentina have gone on to win a record six U-20 World Cups.